List of Turkish football champions: Introduction of professionalism and Süper Lig

-In 1951 the TFF introduced professionalism in Turkish football.
+In 1952 the TFF introduced professionalism in Turkish football.
 Shortly after, the top-level Istanbul League and the clubs playing there adopted professionalism, while the Ankara and İzmir clubs followed some years later in 1955.
 After that point the Turkish Football Championship was no longer open to professional clubs, hence the professional departments of the Istanbul clubs could no longer participate in the championship.
-As a result the former Turkish Football Championship lost its first level status.
+As a result, the former Turkish Football Championship lost its first level status.
 Since there was no top-level national champion in the period from 1952 to 1955, the Turkish federation sent Galatasaray, winners of the 1955–56 Istanbul League, to the European Cup in the 1956–57 season.

 Protests of some Ankara and İzmir clubs regarding this decision, as well as UEFA deciding to only accept national champions to the European Cup from that season on induced the TFF to establish the Federation Cup in 1956.
 The competition took place as a knock-out tournament to decide a national champion.
 The Federation Cup was held for two years until it was replaced by the Süper Lig (then known as Millî Lig) in 1959.
 Beşiktaş won both editions and earned the right to represent Turkey twice in the European Cup during the two-year span.
 However, since the Turkish Football Federation failed to register them for the draw in time, they were not able to participate in the 1957–58 season after all.

 After some years of preparation and planning, the professional nationwide league called Millî Lig (National League) was finally introduced in 1959.
 Eligible for the newly established nationwide league were the top clubs of the regional Ankara, Istanbul, and İzmir leagues.
 The inaugural season took place in the calendar year of 1959, instead of 1958–59, since the regional leagues leading to qualification took place in 1958.
 The clubs competing in the first season were Adalet, Beşiktaş, Galatasaray, Beykoz, Karagümrük, Fenerbahçe, İstanbulspor, Vefa (all from Istanbul), Ankaragücü, Ankara Demirspor, Gençlerbirliği, Hacettepe (all from Ankara), Altay, Göztepe, İzmirspor, and Karşıyaka (all from İzmir).
 The first champions were Fenerbahçe and the first "Gol Kralı" (top scorer) was Metin Oktay.

 The 2.
 Lig (Second League) was created at the start of the 1963–64 season and the National League (Millî Lig) became known as the 1.
 Lig (First League).
 After the creation of a new second division in 2001, from then on known as 1.
 Lig, the formerly titled 1.
 Lig became the current Süper Lig.

 Champions

+According to historians' analysis of the 2002 Turkish Football Federation Arbitration Court decision, which stated that the Turkish League Championships began before 1959 and the championships before 1959 cannot be left uncounted.